 No Certainty Attached also contains a few revelations; including that incredulously the first lineup of the band included a guy who bullied Kilbey in high school – Nick Ward.
 Lurie’s interviews with Ward reveal that twenty or so years later he probably would still be bullying Kilbey had he stayed in the band.
 What is it about drummers?
 I was also amazed to learn that Kilbey’s endured (well, the way Kilbey tells it he quite enjoyed it) a ten-year heroin addiction, which began post Gold Afternoon Fix (1990) - naughty Steve, but I’m glad he survived to tell the tale.

 Lurie’s serpentine tale of strife, inspiration, failure and musical brilliance ends in 2006, where again he meets with Kilbey on tour.
 The meeting is friendly and you can detect that fambly man vibe between them.
 At the end of the book Kilbey has the final word in a hilarious stream of consciousness via his blog in which he refers to Lurie as having been “…some seriously uptight fanboy” and how he divested himself of that and wrote “a good book”.
 Kilbey is correct and Lurie should update it soon as The Church released one of their best albums in 2009 (Untitled #23) and are still touring to this day.
 I advise Church fans to read this book, but no doubt many have already.
-Also it’s more readable than Kilbey’s deliberately obtuse blog!
+Also check out Kilbey's interesting blog!